theBrianCui/CSC-143-Notes/11.04/src/README.md

  - Linked Lists are trees, with a **branching factor** of one.

  - Trees cannot have cycles.
 What about linked lists?

+ - Trees can be "unbalanced".
+What are the consequences?

 **See:** BinaryTreeNode.java